Aask42/TwitchCounter/aws-setup.md

      # Select "validate" from the dropdown
      ```
    - This will check for existing key pairs and other resources without making changes

+### Security Group Issues

+If you encounter security group errors like "InvalidGroup.Duplicate: The security group 'TwitchCounterSG' already exists":

+1. **Using the AWS Console**:
+   - Go to the AWS EC2 Console
+   - Navigate to "Security Groups" under "Network & Security"
+   - Delete the existing security group or use a different name

+2. **Using the AWS CLI**:
+   - Delete the existing security group:
+     ```bash
+     aws ec2 describe-security-groups --query "SecurityGroups[?GroupName=='TwitchCounterSG'].GroupId" --output text | xargs -I {} aws ec2 delete-security-group --group-id {}
+     ```
+   - Or use the cleanup script with the --delete-all-sg option:
+     ```bash
+     ./cleanup_aws.sh --delete-all-sg
+     ```

+3. **In GitHub Actions**:
+   - The workflow will automatically handle duplicate security groups by:
+     - Using the existing security group if it's found
+     - Creating a new security group only if needed